 It is not a programming language for a high-level application.
 It is, for example, not possible to write a complete scanning program in a protocol.
 Use other tools for that and use StreamDevice only for the primitive commands.

 It is not a block oriented device support.
-It is not possible to send or receive huge blocks of data that contain many process variables distributed over many records.
+It is not intended for huge binary blocks of data that contain many process variables distributed over many records.
+Consider regDev for that.

 EPICS Record Reference Manual

 green fixed width font.